 All programmes should integrate technology-enhanced learning and teaching beyond the immediate requirements of individual Graduate Profile Outcome statements.

 Entry or other qualification requirements

 There are no mandatory prerequisites for entry.
-However, it is highly recommended that the candidate has a relevant qualification at Level 5 or above, or equivalent knowledge and skills.
+However, it is highly recommended that the candidate has a relevant qualification in learning and teaching at Level 5 or above, or equivalent knowledge and skills.